Hugh of Digne: Life

+Hugh was born in Digne-les-Bains, south-east France.
 Jean de Joinville, in his life of Louis IX (Acta Sanctorum., August, V, xxvii), records the visit of Hugh of Digne to the king.
 Louis endeavoured to retain him at court, but Hugh set out again on his tour of evangelization.
 It was while on a similar journey that he wrote to John of Parma, who was then at Greccio, prophesying in his letter, among other things, the death of the pope and of St. Bonaventure, and the extinction of the Order of the Templars.

 Salimbene considers that the writings of the Abbot Joachim of Flora influenced Hugh of Digne.
 He certainly took an active and prominent part in the movement of the Franciscan Spirituals.
 This is evidenced not only from his preaching, but more particularly from his exposition of the Rule of St. Francis and from his other ascetical writings.

 A biographical sketch of Hugh of Digne in Spanish which is of indifferent critical value, was published in the "Chronica Seraphica" by Damian Carnejo.
-He asserts that Hugh of Digne died at Marseilles, where his remains now rest in the Franciscan church of that city beside those of his sister Douceline.
+He asserts that Hugh of Digne died in Marseille, where his remains now rest in the Franciscan church of that city beside those of his sister Douceline.